-March 31,

-2022 2021 2020

-Distribution to members \$ 200,000 \$ 400,000 \$ 400,000
+2023 Ма arch 31, 2022 2021 Distribution to members \$ 200,000 \$ 200,000 \$ 400,000

-Since forming in 1998, ACE has distributed more than \$3.4 million to its Nebraska members.
+Since forming in 1998, ACE has distributed more than \$3.5 million to its Nebraska members.
 Each ACE member community determines how to best use the funds the community receives.

 The Nebraska Choice Gas Program sponsored by Black Hills Energy includes a Program Year which runs June 1 to May 31.
 Customers have the opportunity to choose a natural gas supplier for each Program Year.
 Selections are made prior to each Program Year during the designated selection period.
-Historically, this has been a two-week selection period each April.
-For the 2022-2023 Program Year and the 2021-2022 Program Year, the timing of and length of the annual selection period has varied.
-The 2022-2023 Program Year included a three-week selection period beginning in April 2022.
-The 2021-2022 Program Year included a five-week selection period beginning in March 2021.
+Historically, the selection period has been over multiple weeks each April.
+For the 2021-2022 Program Year, the Program Year included an expanded five-week selection period beginning in March 2021.
 ACE utilizes targeted advertising campaigns, a marketing partnership with ACE member communities, and natural gas pricing offered by ACE's natural gas supplier to compete for customer accounts.